 This is why it is essential that the nanny completes the form carefully and accurately so that a decision can be made on the information given and subsequent checks that are carried out.

 What will happen if the nanny is refused registration?

-If Ofsted refuse an application they will first write to the nanny and let him/her know of their intention.
-The nanny does have a right to object to the refusal and details of how to do this are documented in the letter sent.
+If Ofsted refuses an application, they will first write to the nanny and let him/her know of their intention.
+The nanny does have a right to object to the refusal, and details of how to do this are documented in the letter sent.

 Can the nanny withdraw from the registration process?

-Sometimes Ofsted restrict the registration in some way, for example because parts of the home are not suitable for looking after children.
+Sometimes Ofsted restricts registration in some way, for example, because parts of the home are not suitable for looking after children.
 These restrictions are known as 'conditions of registration' and are shown on your registration certificate.
 Ofsted can add new conditions, change existing ones or remove conditions at any time during the nanny's registration.
-If the nanny does not agree with any conditions he/she has the same rights of objection and appeal.
+If the nanny does not agree with any conditions, he/she has the same rights of objection and appeal.

-Once the nanny is registered he/she must continue to meet the requirements relating to people, premises and provision.
+Once the nanny is Ofsted registered, he/she must continue to meet the requirements relating to people, premises and provisions.
 Ofsted will send a list of these requirements with the registration certificate.

 Will the nanny get inspected?

 Once registered, Ofsted may inspect the nanny at any time and will always inspect if a complaint is received about the childcare provision that relates to the requirements of registration or any conditions that may have been imposed on the registration.
 Ofsted will always seek permission from parents to enter the premises.